 - International Commission on Health Care Certification (ICHCC) provided for the designation of Canadian Certified Life Care Planner (CCLCP)

-- Pacific University/National Institute of Disability Management and Research (NIDMAR) for the designations of Certified Disability Management Professional (CDMP) and Certified Return to Work Coordinator (CRTWC)
+- Pacific University/National Institute of Disability Management & Research (NIDMAR) for the designations of Certified Disability Management Professional (CDMP) & Certified Return to Work Coordinator (CRTWC)

 - Seneca College Rehabilitation Certificate Program